17 Reasons Why Malta is Worth Visiting in 2023

 2. Amazing Weather Year Round

-Malta generally enjoys a Mediterranean climate with hot, dry summers and mild winters.
+Malta has a Mediterranean climate with hot, dry summers and mild winters.
+I would not recommend going in August (as we did), it was soaring hot.

 Summers last from June to September.
 They are typically sunny and hot with temperatures reaching up to 35°C (95°F).
 It is a great time for beach activities and swimming in the crystal-clear waters.
 However, it can get a bit uncomfortable in the middle of the day in summer.

 Winters, from December to February, are mild, with temperatures averaging around 15°C (59°F).
-Rainfall is more common during this season, but it is still relatively low.
 An amazing time to travel to Malta on a budget.

 Malta is also an amazing stop for a cruise – read what to do in one day in Malta.